-- 1704.01Child day care operations operated out of a private home must comply with the standards provided herein.
+- 1704.01 Child day care operations operated out of a private home must comply with the standards provided herein.
 All day care operations must satisfy the applicable criteria as set forth in RSA 170-E and the rules of the New Hampshire Department of Health and Human Services. - 1704.02 A child day care operation involving a household's own children and up to three (3) unrelated non-resident children does not require a home business site plan review and does not require a state license.
 However, such a day care operation must comply with all other federal, state and local health code and other requirements that may apply.

-1704.03A child day care operation involving four (4) to twelve (12) non-resident children requires home business site plan review and a state license.
+- 1704.03 A child day care operation involving four (4) to twelve (12) non-resident children requires home business site plan review and a state license.
 Such a day care operation must provide at least 35 square feet of heated floor space per child, and the total must comply with the 25% rule (1702.02) to qualify as a home business.
-A day care operation involving greater than twelve (12) non-resident children is considered a group child care center, which shall be considered a full business use not permitted as a home occupation.
+A day care operation involving greater than twelve (12) nonresident children is considered a group child care center, which shall be considered a full business use not permitted as a home occupation. - 1704.04 Any non-exempt child care business operated in a non-residential building requires a home business site plan review and a state license.
+Such a day care operation must provide at least 35 square feet of heated floor space per child.